|

 invited to the banquet in Sherwood Forest, and Lady Marian begins to

-Gisbourne and the Sheriff laugh about trapping Robin
+Gisbourne and the Sheriff captured by Robin Hood

-sent back to Nottingham in rags.
-They agree to hold an archery tournament
+back to Nottingham in rags.
+They agree to hold an archery tournament in

 the challenge.
 (At the archery tournament Robin Hood splits his opponent's